diffblue/cbmc/doc/architectural/compilation-and-development.md

 \subsection compilation-and-development-subsection-regression-tests Regression tests

 The regression tests are contained in `regression/` and `jbmc/regression/`.
-Inside these folders there is a directory for each of the tools/modules.
+Inside these folders there is a directory for each of the modules.
 Each of these contains multiple test directories, with names describing what they test.
 When there are multiple tests in a test directory then they should all test very similar aspects of the program's behaviour.
 Each test directory contains input files and one or more test description files, which have the ending `.desc`.
-The test description files describe what command to run, what output is expected and so on.
+The test description files specify what command to run, what output is expected and so on.
 The test framework is a Perl script, [test.pl](https://github.com/diffblue/cbmc/blob/develop/regression/test.pl),